 Find somewhere to park along Clifton Down (fee payable) and hop out to walk uphill along the tree-lined avenue.
 Follow the path as it winds round into the trees and brings you out right next to the Avon Gorge.
 The views of Clifton Suspension Bridge from here are quite breathtaking.

-Keep on the concrete path, towards Clifton Observatory (where you’ll find a camera obscura and a cave – kids must be over 4 to go down into the Giant’s cave due to the steep steps and there is a small fee to enter).
-The cave leads out onto a little balcony halfway down the cliff face (see those yellow bars in the picture?) of the Gorge for even more bedazzling views of Clifton Suspension Bridge.
+Keep on the concrete path, towards Clifton Observatory (where you’ll find a camera obscura and a cave – kids must be over 4 to go down into the Giant’s cave due to the steep steps and there is a small fee to enter, buggies must be left at the top).
+The cave leads out onto a little balcony halfway down the cliff face of the Gorge for even more bedazzling views of Clifton Suspension Bridge.

 There’s also the 360 Cafe here, with indoor and open-air rooftop seating and equally mind-blowing bridge views.